-Use the System Settings screen to customize the programmable buttons.
+In the System Settings screen, you can customize the functions of the two buttons.
 The available options include Mark, Start New Scan, Delete and Screen Grab.
-Additional functions may be added in future software updates.
-Note: the assigned button functions are independent of those set on Flex NX.
+The assigned button functions are independent of those set on Flex NX.

 Tap Disconnect NX25 to end the pairing session.

 Tap Software Update NX25 to update the software; this procedure requires updating Flex NX first.
-For more details, see the Updating Flex NX and NX25 Software section below.
+For more details, see the Updating Flex NX and NX25 Software section of this User Guide